-The Association Monégasque pour la Protection de la Nature (AMPN), in collaboration with the laboratory ECOSEAS (CNRS-UMR 7035), chose THALASSA Marine research to carry on the field work to assess the effectiveness of the Marine Protected Area (MPA) of Larvotto in Monaco.
+For the second year in a row, the Association Monégasque pour la Protection de la Nature (AMPN) chose THALASSA Marine research to carry on the field work to assess the effectiveness of the Marine Protected Area (MPA) of Larvotto in Monaco.

 For an MPA to reach its objectives on fisheries management and biodiversity conservation, certain prerequisites need to be met (e.g. regulation fishing activities; effective surveillance).
 The Larvotto MPA has met these criteria: (1) it is a no-take zone, i.e., an area where all extraction activities are forbidden; (2) has a high level of surveillance, mainly thanks to local autorities (Division de Police Maritime et Aéroportuaire de Monaco, la Direction des Affaires Maritimes de Monaco) and the AMPN in its capacity as manager of the MPA.